 Employees may participate in the Priority Federal Credit Union through payroll deduction of at least five dollars per month.
 Additional information is available in the Human Resources Office.
+Employees may also participate in the Arkansas Federal Credit Union.

 Faculty Identification Card